 - using the bathroom.

 These facilities require the coordination of services by outside health care providers.
-The residents are monitored to ensure their health, safety and well-being.
-Assistance may include the administration or supervision of medication.
+With monitoring the residents to ensure their health, safety and well-being.
+In addition assistance may include the administration or supervision of medication.

 As retirement assisted living covers so many different forms there is no recognized definition.
-However many countries and states have licensing and regulation requirements but all with their own definition.
+Despite the variety many countries and states have licensing and regulation requirements, but all with their own definitions.

 Other names for assisted living facilities include "board and care homes", "personal care homes" and "supervised care facilities".

 Some assisted living facilities are part of retirement communities.
 Others are near nursing homes, so a person can easily move if they require additional medical care.